-We personally wanted a huge table – we have 4 kids and when we eat outside many times we have others with us.
-Also take into account that the way the legs are its not as easy to put chairs on the ends.
-That said our table is 96 inches long.
+We personally wanted a huge table – we have 4 kids and family in town so when we eat outside we usually have company.
+It’s also worth mentioning that the way the legs are made, it’s not as easy to put chairs on the ends.
+With that being said our table is 96 inches long.

 Leave 10 boards 96 inches long (or cut them to your specified length)